Terms of Service

 This pause is an operational measure and does not waive any fees properly owed under these Terms.

-You authorize Briance to submit relevant account, scheduling, communications, and service records (including timestamps, service notes, photos or messages provided by you, and confirmation of these Terms and any applicable booking confirmation) to payment processors and financial institutions to respond to, contest, or resolve disputes.
+You authorize Briance to submit relevant account, scheduling, communications, and booking records (including timestamps, service notes, photos or messages provided by you, and confirmation of these Terms and any applicable booking confirmation) to payment processors and financial institutions to respond to, contest, or resolve disputes.

 Where permitted by law, if a chargeback is decided in Briance’s favor or is withdrawn, you agree that Briance may recover any reasonable chargeback/dispute fees charged to Briance by the payment processor.